 CD or munis: Compare the options

 Conservative investors are often drawn to certificates of deposit (CDs) because of their stability.
-But investing too conservatively can expose your assets to the steady erosion of inflation and taxes.
+But investing too conservatively can expose your clients' assets to the steady erosion of inflation and taxes.

 Safe, but slow